The rates of growth in a hyperbolic group: Introduction

 \section{Introduction}

 Growth of groups was studied extensively in the last decades.
 Finitely generated (f.g.) abelian groups have polynomial growth.
 This was generalized later to f.g.\ nilpotent groups \cite{Bass}.
 F.g.\ solvable groups have either polynomial or exponential growth (\cite{Milnor},\cite{Wolf}), and the same holds for linear groups by the Tits alternative \cite{Tits}.
 Gromov's celebrated theorem proves that a f.g. group has polynomial growth if and only if it is virtually nilpotent (\cite{Gromov},\cite{VanDenDries-Wilkie}).
-Grigorchuk constructed a group of intermediate growth \cite{Grigorchuk}, and by now there are known to be uncountably many such groups \cite{Kassabov-Pak}.
+Grigorchuk constructed a group of intermediate growth, and proved that there are uncountably many non quasi-isometric such 2-generated groups with inequivalent growth functions \cite{Grigorchuk}.

 In this paper, we study the possible growth rates of groups of exponential growth, in particular, hyperbolic groups.
 We will be interested not in the growth rate with respect to a particular (finite) generating set, but with the countable set of rates of exponential growths with respect to all possible (finite) generating sets of the given hyperbolic group.
 By definition, the countable set of rates that we study is an invariant of the group, and we study its basic properties.